brianrahadi/quartz/content/about/projects.md

 I rebuilt the entire way data is handled.
 SFU provides their course outline but fetching it all is messy and their API data is not consistent (Unsure which field is required or optional).
 Thus, I provided static-type checking and an API extractor script that regularly updates the data.

-It is also a good time to learn go as I built the entire API from scratch with just its standard library.
+Was also a good chance to learn go as I built the entire API server from scratch with just its standard library.

 stack: go, gocron, postgresql, swagger, scalar